kpriyaGit/Project_SoSe2021_TeamSecurity/BLE_Server/README.md

 ## Using the Code Example

+Clone the repository for BLE Server from gitlab and perform the following steps

 ### In Eclipse IDE for ModusToolbox:

 1. Click the **New Application** link in the Quick Panel (or, use **File** > **New** > **ModusToolbox Application**).

-2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.
+2. Pick CY8CKIT-064B0S2-4343W from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.

-   When you select a supported kit, the example is reconfigured automatically to work with the kit.
-To work with a different supported kit later, use the **Library Manager** to choose the BSP for the supported kit.
+   When you select the supported kit, the example is reconfigured automatically to work with the kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.

    To access the Library Manager, right-click the application name from the Project Workspace window in the IDE, and select **ModusToolbox** > **Library Manager** (or select it from the **Quick Panel**).

-   You can also just start the application creation process again and select a different kit.

-   If you want to use the application for a kit not listed here, you may need to update the source files.
-If the kit does not have the required resources, the application may not work.

-3. In the **Project Creator - Select Application** dialog, choose the example.
+3. In the **Project Creator - Select Application** dialog, Import the project by providing the local path of the cloned repository.

 4. Optionally, update the **Application Name** and **Location** fields with the application name and local path where the application is created.

 5. Click **Create** to complete the application creation process.

-   For more details, see the Eclipse IDE for ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.
+   For additional details, see the Eclipse IDE for ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.

-### In Command-line Interface (CLI):

-1. Download and unzip this repository onto your local machine, or clone the repository.

-2. Open a CLI terminal and navigate to the application folder.

-   On Linux and macOS, you can use any terminal application.
-On Windows, navigate to the modus-shell directory (*{ModusToolbox install directory}/tools_\<version>/modus-shell*) and run *Cygwin.bat*.

-3. Import the required libraries by executing the `make getlibs` command.

-### In Third-party IDEs:

-1. Follow the instructions from the [CLI](#in-command-line-interface-cli) section to download or clone the repository, and import the libraries using the `make getlibs` command.

-2. Export the application to a supported IDE using the `make <ide>` command.

-3. Follow the instructions displayed in the terminal to create or import the application as an IDE project.

-For more details, see the "Exporting to IDEs" section of the ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mtb_user_guide.pdf*.

 ## Operation